 - Which spouse has the right to any property acquired during the marriage

-- Which spouse has an obligation to settle any debts acquired in the marriage
+- Which spouse should settle any debts acquired in the marriage

 - How to divide property